lamnguyenx/lamnguyenx.github.io/resume.md

 **Speaker diarization for Vietnamese conversations using deep neural network embeddings** <br>
 **TL Nguyen**, BT Ta, TAX Tran, NM Le<br>
 *2022 IEEE Ninth International Conference on Communications and Electronics*, 2022

+## Pastimes and Activites

+- I'm absolutely passionate about cycling - whenever I arrive in a new place or country, the first thing I think about is how I can explore it on two wheels.
+There's honestly nothing better than discovering a new destination by cycling around and taking in all the sights at your own pace.

+- Music plays a big role in my life too.
+Playing piano, or singing with my guitar is my simple way to unwind and relieve stress after a long day of work.

+- Also, I'm a huge podcast fan.
+My current favorites are Stuff You Should Know, The Economist, and 99% Invisible - they keep me entertained and informed during my commutes and workouts.